PrasadSusant/Figma2A11yReact-GPT/README.md

 # Figma2A11yReact-GPT
-Converting Figma Designs to Accessible React Code using GPT.
+POC: Converting Figma Designs to Accessible React Code using GPT.